Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 * Be brief by default.
 Report what needs to be reported to fix a problem.
 If there is more information that might help the admin, support a `--lengthy` parameter.
 If the default output still grows unbounded on large systems (thousands of disk mounts, DHCP scopes, backends, services), also support a `--brief` parameter that hides rows within the thresholds.
 See "Verbosity parameter convention" below.
 * The plugin should be "self configuring" and/or using best practise defaults, so that it runs without parameters wherever possible.
 * Develop with a minimal Linux in mind.
-* Develop with Icinga2 in mind.
+* Develop with Icinga 2 in mind.
 * Avoid complicated or fancy (and therefore unreadable) Python statements.
 * If possible avoid libraries that have to be installed.
 * Validate user input.